-As mentioned in my post for Elul, here are a few basic steps to successful meditation:
+As mentioned in our post for Elul, here are a few basic steps to successful meditation:

 Find a quiet space.
 This can be seated, kneeling, laying down, or even standing up.
 Choose a position that is comfortable for you.

 Set your space.
-For some, this includes lighting candles, incense, using sound to cleanse the space, or a combination of all.
+For some, this includes lighting candles, incense, burning botanicals, using sound to cleanse the space, or a combination of all.

 Mark the beginning of your preparation by stating aloud that you are ready to do this work: